tdt93/Video_Quality_Rating/README.md

 + **Monday Group**: Will be shown vary videos with different quality.
 (Select **Monday Group** when entering **ID**)
 + **Thursday Group**: Will be the same video but with different quality.
 (Select **Thursday Group** when entering **ID**)

+To run the application, open **Command Prompt** where the application located, type: `python app.py`

 After each video, observer will be asked to rate the quality of the watched video.
 The result of the test will be saved to *result.csv* file.